 Lands of Lore: Throne of Chaos is a real-time dungeon-crawling role-playing game viewed from a first-person perspective.
 Players begin by choosing one of the four available protagonists: the Dracoid Ak'shel (high magic power), the Huline Kieran (high speed), and two humans: Michael (high strength) and Conrad (balanced character).
 Each has his weaknesses and strengths, but all abilities in the game can be eventually upgraded.

 Much of the game consists of exploring pseudo-3D maze-like dungeons.
-Most of them contain secret areas and it is sometimes necessary to solve puzzle to advance.
-Real-time combat involves clicking on either attack or magic icon for each character.
+Most of them contain secret areas and it is sometimes necessary to solve puzzles to advance.
+Real-time combat involves clicking on either the attack or magic icon for each character.
 Depending on their speed attribute they will need a certain amount of cooldown time before the player can activate them again.
-Point-and-click interface allows interaction with some background objects, sometimes eliciting comments from the protagonist or his companions.
+The point-and-click interface allows interaction with some background objects, sometimes eliciting comments from the protagonist or his companions.